- 07/17/2023 -

 When it comes to cannabis more widely, however, this research review found that THC use, while potentially inhibiting symptoms of asthma, may decrease work-load and strength.
 This study found that while chronic cannabis consumption may have the potential to help with things like pain reduction, it calls for further research and long-term studies before we can say anything substantial.

-How CBD May Impact Workouts and Recovery
+CBD and Recovery

 Whether or not CBD is able to improve athletic performance, it is known to potentially help with other things that may be able to positively impact a workout experience.
 For example, one thing that’s spoken about frequently is CBD’s potential anti-inflammatory and pain management qualities.
 Since workouts and exercise of any kind can lead to soreness and muscle inflammation, CBD may have the potential to aid in post-workout recovery, as discussed in this study.
 However, the author also notes significant ‘gaps in knowledge’ when it comes to the impact that CBD has on sports performance.